shk33/getbookapp/Readme.md

 npm run start:dev:db
 ```

+**Note: If you get an error about Port 5432 in used.
+Make sure to stop any instance of postgresql running locally and try it again.**

 Once you have created the database, its time to run the migrations and seed data

 ```